HaruHunab1320/Prism-TS/npm-package/README.md

 - 🔧 Ternary operators for concise conditionals
 - 📦 Arrays and objects with full manipulation
 - 💬 String interpolation with `${}`
-- 🔄 Built-in array methods (map, filter, reduce)
+- 🔄 Array methods as properties (.map, .filter, .reduce, .forEach, .push)
 - 🚀 Lambda expressions with arrow syntax
 - 🎯 Closures and functional programming
 - ⬜ Null support for representing absence of values